limaothesuperman/charter-assessment/README.md

    - Open the application.properties file located in the src/main/resources directory.
    - Update the database connection properties (url, username, password) with your MySQL database details.
+   - :bangbang:Notice: The data.sql file under resources file will seed the database with some testing data at the first time application starting.:bangbang:
+   - :bangbang:If you start the application one more time, please change the property in application.properties file.
+As state below:bangbang:
+   - First start use this command below to seed the database for testing
+   - ```shell
+     spring.sql.init.mode=always
+   - After first start, can change to this command below for continually running
+   - ```shell
+     spring.sql.init.mode=embedded

 4. Build the application:
    ```shell
    mvn clean install